The Golden Bough – Zepl and KubernetesPosted on 17 Apr, 2018

 - Storage management

-To understand better how we benefited from using Kubernetes, Docker containers, and cloud-native architecture, let’s look back at our original approach to application design and deployment.
+To understand better how we benefited from using Kubernetes orchestration, Docker containers, and cloud-native architecture, let’s look back at our original approach to application design and deployment.

 - Automating and managing the deployment process was complex, and difficult to debug when failures occurred.
 This limited our ability to perform frequent deployments to production.